jakelauer27/smashNerd/README.md

 ### Background / About

 Currently there is not an all-in-one site for getting information about all of the Smash Brothers characters and stages.
 In order to find everything a user may want to know they have to traverse at least 5 sites, until now!
-SmashNerd provides Character cards and Stage cards, but also the ability to search and filter based on original game franchise, universe, pro-ranking, and much more.
+SmashNerd provides Character cards and Stage cards, but also the ability to search and filter based on character speed, universe, pro-ranking, and much more.

 SmashNerd provides the following robust information -
 #### Characters: